nestybox/sysbox/docs/quickstart/security.md

 CapAmb: 0000003fffffffff
 ```

-As shown, a root process inside the system container has all
+As shown, a root process inside the system container has all capabilities
-capabilities enabled.
-However, those capabilities only take effect
+enabled, but those capabilities only take effect with respect to host
-with respect to host resources assigned to the system container
+resources assigned to the system container.
-(courtesy of the Linux user namespace).
-In fact, a system container
-process has no capabilities outside of the Linux user-namespace
-associated with the system container, providing further isolation from
-the host.

 Contrast this to a regular Docker container.
 A root process in such a
 container has a reduced set of capabilities (typically `CapEff: